Are You for Real?

 Then it happens.
 The kiddo starts crying, and Eager Mommy attempts to placate kiddo with a series of comical gestures that mimic antics and gesticulations honed by master miming artists.
 It’s a throwback to the dark days of Win, Lose or Draw when civilised human beings decked out in proper attire tried to outdo their Neanderthal cousins with comical movements, imaginary drawings and confounding guesswork.
-Comedy never had it so good.
+Annoying parenting habits and comedy never had it so good.

 Sign language is all good.
 When a child reaches a stage of life where advanced communication is needed due to physical impairment or is interested in learning it as a craft, no dissuading is needed.
 After all, communication is communication.

 Yet most parents fail to understand the three fundamental points of understanding a baby.
 Eat, Sleep and Poop.
 Yes it’s not so much about the understanding bit; it’s all about being understood.

 In fact, it’s this easy.
 It’s all about the three-step routine.